Home » Guide to the Must-See Neighbourhoods in Miami: Where to Visit in Miami

 Design District

-This new up-and-coming area of Miami is focused on high-end shopping, and like Wynwood, it has completely transformed a once disused part of town.
+This area of Miami is focused on high-end shopping, and like Wynwood, it has completely transformed a once disused part of town.

 Today, there are over 130 art galleries here, as well we antique dealers, stylish eateries and premium bars.
 The stores in the Design District range from high end shopping, such as Prada, Burberry and Hermes, to fancy home decor stores.